bczsalba/asztal/README.md

  - or on MacOS add a desktop shortcut:
    ```
    # The default terminal app on MacOS doesn't have GPU acceleration, so the animations
    # might look laggy.
-To avoid this you can download a terminal like Kitty and set
+To avoid this you can download a terminal like iTerm and set
    # it default.
    #
    # create 'shortcut' icon